Prime Rate

 Can I get a credit card with bad credit?

 Yes, but options are limited.
-Start with a secured card like Discover it Secured.
-Use it responsibly for 6-12 months, then apply for an unsecured card.
+Start with a secured credit card like the Discover it Secured.
+Use it responsibly for 6-12 months, then apply for an unsecured credit card.

-Avoid cards with high annual fees and no rewards—they’re predatory and don’t help you build credit any faster.
+Avoid credit cards with high annual fees and no rewards—they’re predatory and don’t help you build credit any faster.
+The Federal Trade Commission (FTC)’s Credit Practices Rule provides consumer protections against unfair credit card billing practices.

 Should I close old credit cards?